Erickramirez/SDCND-P4-Advanced-Lane-Finding/README.md

 The code for this step is contained in the second code cell of the IPython notebook located in "./camera_calibration.ipynb"

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (p, y) plane at z=0, such that the object points are the same for each calibration image.
+Here I am assuming the chessboard is fixed on the (9, 6) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 ![alt text][image1]
 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 The code for this step is contained in the last code cell of the IPython notebook located in "./camera_calibration.ipynb"